savioti/study_postgres_sql/notes.md

 ## Scalar Query

 - a SELECT query that returns a single value, often as the product of an aggregate function like COUNT, SUM, MIN, MAX or AVG

+## Subqueries

+- Always use an alias when using a subquery in a FROM
+- In most cases, a subquery should return a single column